Project60/org.project60.membership/docs/how-to-guide.md

 It is possible to define another contact to do the membership payments and to take that into account during the automatic extension of a membership.
 The configurations needed for this are described [here](./configuration.md#general) in the description **Paid By Field**.

+If the other contact takes over the payment only once and not every time, you can manually assign the contribution to the membership it belongs to.

+## How to manually assign contributions to a membership

+In some rare cases it might be necessary to assign a contribution manually to a membership.
+An example could be a person who paid their membership fee long before the start date of the membership.
+The [automatic synchronization](./automation.md#assign-contributions-to-memberships) will fail in this case.
+Another example could be a contact with several active memberships of the same type.

+Go to **Contributions > Find Contributions** and edit the search criteria in order to find the contributions.
+Select the contributions and click on **Actions > Assign to Membership**.
+You will be able to choose the person and membership explicitly to which the contribution should be assigned.

+## How to manually detach contributions from a membership

+The workflow is the same as above: Select the contributions in the search result at **Contributions > Find Contributions** and choose the action **Detach from Membership**.